 - All students must be in school uniform on their first day of school.
-Administration may waive the first day requirement to allow students up to three school days to be in proper uniform to accommodate uniform supply. - Black Abaya is allowed (Ornaments or studding are not allowed) - Long black loose Shirt-Dress with black slacks is allowed for females (no ornaments or studding) - A letter or Remind message may be sent to the students and parents to inform about a free dress day - When students are given authorization to dress professionally, they should consider the following definition of Professional Dress; dress up pants, skirts up to mid-calf, dress shirt.
-A suit and tie are optional. - To respect and support the religious beliefs of our students, we allow the wearing of religious attire throughout the school year.
-If a student wishes to wear religious attire, we require a note from their house of worship confirming the need for such attire.
-Once the note is provided, the student is expected to maintain this attire consistently for the entire school year.
-This policy helps us ensure that the practice is genuinely tied to religious observance.
-If this attire is not maintained throughout the school year, the district has a right to revoke the privilege.
+Administration may waive the first day requirement to allow students up to three school days to be in proper uniform to accommodate uniform supply. - Black Abaya is allowed -(Ornaments or studding are not allowed) - Long black loose Shirt-Dress with black slacks is allowed for females (no ornaments or studding) - When students are given authorization to dress professionally, they should consider the following definition of Professional Dress; dress up pants, skirts up to mid-calf, dress shirt.
+A suit and tie are optional.

-UNACCEPATBLE ATTIRE
+UNACCEPATBLE ATTIRE: